chauff/cse1500-web-transcripts/_lectures/security.md

 ![Top 5 violated security categories](../img/security-security-report-3.png)

-<sup>Top 5 violoated security categories.
+<sup>Top 5 violated security categories.
 Figure taken from page 59, CSRHPE.</sup>

 :point_up: The only category not covered so far is *Insecure transport*.
 This refers to the fact that applications rely on insecure communication channels or weakly secured channels to transfer sensitive data.
 Nowadays, at least for login/password fields, the modern browsers provide a warning to the user indicating the non-secure nature of the connection, as seen in this example :point_down::